jay-joshy/allergyguide/content/shortcodes.md

 # example

-proof of concept that 1) you can load in simple arrays and 2) use macros
+proof of concept that 1) you can load in simple arrays and 2) use tera macros

 ```md
 {{/* example(a = ["test1", "test2"], n = 10) */}}